Danny024/Udacity-Robotics-Software-Engineer/P1/README.md

 2. Model any object of your choice using the **Model Editor** tool in Gazebo.
 Your model links should be connected with joints.
 3. Import your structure and two instances of your model inside an empty **Gazebo World**.
 4. Import at least one model from the **Gazebo online library** and implement it in your existing Gazebo world.
 5. Write a C++ **World Plugin** to interact with your world.
-Your code should display “Welcome to ’s World!” message as soon as you launch the Gazebo world file.
+Your code should display “Welcome to {YOUR_NAME}’s World!” message as soon as you launch the Gazebo world file.
 ## Prerequisites/Dependencies
 * Gazebo >= 7.0
 * ROS Kinetic